tevador/hashx/README.md

 ## Security

-HashX passes all hash quality tests in [SMHasher](https://github.com/tevador/smhasher) and should provide strong preimage resistance.
+HashX should provide strong preimage resistance.
 No other security guarantees are made.
-Using HashX outside of the scope of proof of work or client puzzles is not recommended.
+About 99% of HashX instances pass [SMHasher](https://github.com/tevador/smhasher), but using HashX as a generic hash function is not recommended.

+Known vulnerabilities that should not affect intended use cases:

+1. HashX is not collision resistant.
+Around 0.2% of seeds produce "weak" hash functions for which hash collisions are plentiful.
-In particular, no secret values should be used as inputs to HashX because the generated instructions include data-dependent branches by design.
+2. Secret values should not be used as inputs to HashX because the generated instructions include data-dependent branches by design.

 ## Protocols based on HashX